Implicit Bonded Discrete Element Method with Manifold Optimization: Manifold Optimization

 \subsection{Second-Order Manifold Optimization}

-Our approach involves utilizing a second-order manifold optimization method that takes the Hessian and gradient of the objective function $f(x)$ on the manifold $\M$ into account.
-The steps involved in this manifold optimization are similar to those for optimization on Euclidean space and are described in Algorithm \ref{alg:second_order_manifold_optimization}.
+The second-order manifold optimization takes into account the Hessian and gradient of the objective function $f(x)$ on the manifold $\M$, and the algorithm steps are summarized in Algorithm \ref{alg:second_order_manifold_optimization}.

-The computation of $\Hess f$ in line \ref{step:manifold_hessian} is performed using Proposition 5.8 in \cite{boumal2022intromanifolds}.
-The formulas for this computation are given below:
+The computation of $\Hess f$ in Line \ref{step:manifold_hessian} is performed using Proposition 5.8 in \cite{boumal2022intromanifolds}, and the procedure is summarized below:

 The symmetric nature of $\Hess f$ allows us to solve the large sparse system using the commonly used preconditioned conjugate gradient method.
-With manifold optimization, the constrained solving is transformed into unconstrained solving.
-Even so, the unknowns of the system are still more than the true degrees of freedom of the system.
+With manifold optimization, the constrained optimization problem is transformed into an unconstrained problem.
+Even so, the unknowns of the system are still more than the true degrees of freedom of the physical system.
 To overcome this issue, we use the nullspace operator.
-We notice that both the gradient project operator $P(q) = I - q q^T$ and the nullspace operator $G(q)$ have the similar property that $P(q) q = 0$ and $G(q) q = 0$.
-Therefore, the original second-order solving formulation for rotation $(I - q q^T) H (I - q q^T) \Delta x = (I - q q^T) b$ is reformulated as:
+Note that both the gradient project operator $P(q) = I - q q^T$ and the nullspace operator $G(q)$ have the similar property $P(q) q = 0$ and $G(q) q = 0$ (detailed introductions to these two operators are provided in ~\Cref{appendix:nullspace_operator}).
+Here we use $H = \Hess f$ and $b = \grad f$ as shorthand notation.
+The original second-order solution formulation for rotation $(I - q q^T) H (I - q q^T) \Delta x = (I - q q^T) b$ is reformulated as: